 There are two ways you can get a full Class 5 licence:

-- If you have less than two years of driving experience, you’ll need to pass a basic road test to get a Class 5 GDL licence.
+If you have less than two years of driving experience, you must pass a basic road test to get a Class 5 GDL licence.

 WRITTEN BY